bitagoras/xtype-python/README.md

 ### Debug Mode

-XType provides a debug mode to inspect the binary format:
+xtype provides a debug mode to inspect the binary format:

 ```python
 with XTypeFile("xtype-data.bin", 'r') as xf: